brmdv/cardgame-oop-project/README.md

 1. A `Board` is initialised with players.
 2. A new deck is created and shuffled.
 Then it is distrubuted between all players.
 This is done card by card, so if the cards are not neatly divisible over the players, the last players get fewer cards.
 3. As long as any player as cards left, a round is played.
+If a player has more than 500 points, the game ends.
    1. First, the cards "on the table" (i.e. active cards) are moved to `.card_history`.
    2. Every player then picks a card, which is then tranferred to the `Board.active_cards`.
-   3. In the *nice-to-have* branch, a winner is picked.
+   3. In the *nice-to-have* branch, all players with highest card get 50 points to their account.
+4. When the game ends, the end score is printed for every player.